Economy of the Middle East: Israel

-The economy of Israel is a highly developed free-market economy.
-The prosperity of Israel's advanced economy allows the country to have a sophisticated welfare state with modern infrastructure equivalent to developed countries, and a high-technology sector competitively on par with Silicon Valley.
-It has the second-largest number of startup companies in the world after the United States, and the third-largest number of NASDAQ-listed companies after the U.S. and China.
+The economy of Israel is a developed free-market economy.
+Israel's economy allows a mature welfare state with modern infrastructure and a high-technology sector competitively on par with Silicon Valley.
+It ranks among the top countries in number of startups, and the fourth-largest number of NASDAQ-listed companies after the U.S., China, and Canada.
 American companies, such as Intel, Microsoft, and Apple, built their first overseas research and development facilities in Israel.
 More than 400 high-tech multi-national corporations, such as IBM, Google, Hewlett-Packard, Cisco Systems, Facebook and Motorola have opened R&D centers throughout the country.
 As of 2025, the IMF estimated Israel has the 25th largest economy in the world by nominal GDP, and one of the biggest economies in the Middle East.

 The country's major economic sectors are high-technology and industrial manufacturing.
 The Israeli diamond industry is one of the world's centers for diamond cutting and polishing, amounting to 21% of all exports in 2017.
 As the country is relatively poor in natural resources, it consequently depends on imports of petroleum, raw materials, wheat, motor vehicles, uncut diamonds and production inputs.
 Nonetheless, the country's nearly total reliance on energy imports may change in the future as recent discoveries of natural gas reserves off its coast and the Israeli solar energy industry have taken a leading role in Israel's energy sector.

-Israel's quality higher education and the establishment of a highly motivated and educated populace is largely responsible for ushering in the country's high technology boom and rapid economic development by regional standards.
-The country has developed a strong educational infrastructure and a high-quality business startup incubation system for promoting cutting edge new ideas to create value-driven goods and services.
+Israel's quality higher education and the establishment of a highly educated populace is largely responsible for the country's high technology boom and rapid economic development by regional standards.
+The country has developed a robust educational infrastructure and an effective business startup incubation system for promoting development of new technology.
 These developments have allowed the country to create a high concentration of high-tech companies across the country's regions.
 These companies are financially backed by a strong venture capital industry.
-Its central high technology hub, the "Silicon Wadi", is considered second in importance only to its Californian counterpart.
-Numerous Israeli companies have been acquired by global multinational corporations for their profit-driven technologies in addition to their reliable and quality corporate personnel.
+Its central high technology hub, the "Silicon Wadi", is considered by some to be second in importance only to its Californian counterpart.
+Numerous Israeli companies have been acquired by global multinational corporations due to their technological innovation and personnel.